 If you intend to organize an activity for the doctoral program Population Genomics, you should be aware of the reimbursement guidelines below before the activity begins.
 Please, do not hesitate to contact the coordinator Ute Friedrich, if you need more information.

-The reimbursement of costs is given strictly on adherence to SNSF regulations and a detailed explanation of these rules can be found on the SNSF website (French and German only).
+The reimbursement of costs is given strictly on adherence to SNSF regulations and a detailed explanation of these rules can be found on the SNSF website (English version).
 NOTE: These regulations are general rules for all SNSF grants and not specific for doctoral programs.